Carreau/phd-dissertation/parts/part3.rst

 calculated.
 We can then recover the distance between bead centers as a function of time.
-The force-distance curve representing the force exerted by the probe bead on the actin bead as a function of the distance can be computed and is show in :num:`Fig #force-distance` where we can still distinguish the three phase of the indentation cycle, also marked by the color of the data.
+The force-distance curve representing the force exerted by the probe bead on the actin bead as a function of the distance can be computed and is show in :num:`figure #force-distance` where we can still distinguish the three phase of the indentation cycle, also marked by the color of the data.